 The San Francisco Port group decided to use the silos to create an illuminated animated mural to reduce the eyesore the decaying building was causing.

-The art project was named Bayview Rise in honor of the neighborhood the silos are located in.
+The art project was named Bayview Rise in honor of the neighborhood the silos are located.
+It is one of the coolest abandoned places San Francisco has to offer.

 Located on Point Lobos, this once-vast military installation is now a shadow of its former self.

-Still, some parts of the Fort stands as it once was before its abandonment.
+Still, some parts of the Fort stand as it once was before its abandonment.

 Finding the Fort shouldn’t be that difficult considering it’s been incorporated into the Golden Gate National Recreation Area.
 Which keeps it open for anyone who’d like to take a look around.